keithalewis/math/uf.md

 Existing models can be leveraged to do this.
 Off-the-shelf tools can already report mean, standard deviation, and quantiles for probability distributions.
 The only hurdle is computing power, but we have Moore's Law on our side.
-Any software built today does not need to be rewritten in the future.
+Software built today can be used without change to give better and faster answers in the future.

 ## Remarks